lzvdijk/otrs-mailer/README.md

-# quick flask file uploader
+# Quick Flask file upload demo

 To run the app:
 * open a terminal or command prompt